 - Cross-references such as section, figure, table, etc. are usually written with the first letter capitalized if combined with a number, e.g., "Section 2.2".

 - Footnotes: As recommended by the IEEE author guidelines, "use footnotes sparingly (or not at all!)" as they reduce readability due to "jumping" between text and footnotes.
 My general recommendation is: If the footnote contains valuable content, integrate it in the main text.
-Otherwise, check whether your text would "lose something", if you removed the footnote at all.
+Otherwise, check whether your text would "lose anything", if you removed the footnote at all.
 In most of the cases, you can avoid footnotes.